Struktal/Struktal/README.md

 - ``TARGET_FILE``: The target file is the file that the user should get redirected to when he uses the route.<br>
 It is meant to be located in the ``📁 htdocs/`` directory.
 As described in <a href="#file-structure">File structure</a>, it can be any file that the user should get displayed (e.g. PHP scripts, HTML sites, ...).
 - ``ROUTE_NAME``: The route name is used by the ``Router::generate`` method.<br>
-For details about that methods abilities, please read the section <a href="#generate-urls">Generate URLs</a> below.
+For details about that method'ss abilities, please read the section <a href="#generate-urls">Generate URLs</a> below.

 #### HTTP GET parameters
 With this router, HTTP GET parameters cannot be set by adding e.g. ``?key1=value1&key2=value2`` at the end of the URI.
 Instead, the parameters are strictly included in the route, e.g.: ``/user/<username>/edit``, with "<username>" being replaced as an actual user name.